sank96/HOMEWORK_IACV/report.md

 In this homework we have to apply the techniques learned during the lectures in order to complete some tasks.
-Given two images of two different cars we have to find some important features such edges, ellipses or symmetric point.
+Given two images of two different cars we have to choose one and find some important features, such edges, ellipses or symmetric point.
 With this information, later, we calibrate the camera (zero-screw, but not natural), localize it and find the position of some points.

-Let's analyze tasks point-wise.
+Let's analyze the task point by point.

 ## Extraction of image features
 First of all images are uploaded, the photo used in the homework is '_Image1_'.